rockdaboot/wget2/README.md

 The basic functionality is implemented, like:

-- new option --secure-protocol=secure to have TLS only plus forcing Perfect Forward Secrecy (PFS)
+- new option --secure-protocol=PFS to have TLS only plus forcing Perfect Forward Secrecy (PFS)
 - use TCP Fast Open if available
 - IDN support for international domains
 - autotools support